nasa/cumulus/docs/features/backup_and_restore.md

-If you are using the `cumulus-rds-tf` module to deploy an RDS Aurora Serverless Postgres instance, the following procedure can be used to successfully spin up a duplicate cluster from backup in recovery scenarios:
+If you are using the `cumulus-rds-tf` module to deploy an RDS Aurora Serverless Postgres instance, the following procedure can be used to successfully spin up a duplicate cluster from backup in recovery scenarios where the database cluster is still viable:

-#### **1. Halt all ingest and remove access to the database to prevent Core processes from writing to the old cluster.**
+#### **1. Halt all ingest/remove access to the database to prevent Core processes from writing to the old cluster.**

+##### Halt Ingest

+Deactivate all Cumulus Rules, halt all clients that access the archive API and stop any other database accessor processes.
+Ensure all active executions have completed before proceeding.

+##### Remove Database Cluster Access

-Depending on your cluster/setup, there are several ways to limit access to the database.
+Depending on your database cluster/setup, there are several ways to limit access to the database.
 One example:

 Log in as the administrative user to your database cluster and run: